What is Multiple Myeloma?

 - Biopsy – During a biopsy, your surgeon removes a small sample of bone marrow with a long needle and it will be checked for abnormalities.
 Various tests can determine whether you have myeloma or some other condition.
 If myeloma is found, the tests can show how far it’s progressed.
 This is known as staging cancer.

-What are the Stages for Multiple Myeloma?
+What are the Multiple Myeloma Stages?

 Myeloma that is not causing active symptoms is called the “smoldering stage,” or Durie-Salmon stage 1.
 This means that there are myeloma cells present in your body, but they are not progressing or causing any damage to your bones or kidneys.
 They may also be undetectable in your blood.